 God told us to say his name

 So, Jews don’t say YHVH because they are taught that if you mispronounce it, you are breaking the third commandment.
 Rabbis don’t say YHVH because they believe it should be feared and only spoken perfectly and reverently by specific people at specific times.
 Bibles don’t translate it because they follow the rabbinical tradition of not saying YHVH.
 Persons write G-d instead of God because they think that God’s name is so holy it should not even be written.
 Those who write God’s name, write it as YHWH because they believe that Vav sounds like a Wah sound.
 Scholars speak it as Yahweh because of the most well respected Hebrew lexicon writer Wilhelm Gesenius’ conclusions on why it was spoken as Yahweh (and the follow-up lexicon Brown-Driver-Briggs supporting Gesenius’ conclusions).
 So many people, Rabbis, and scholars are saying so many things that are followed without question, yet no one asks about what God says in the scriptures:

 O give thanks unto the Lord; call upon his name: make known his deeds among the people. – Psalm 105:1 (KJV)

 YHVH is mentioned over 6800 times in the Old Testament, and most of those mentions are being quoted as spoken by people.
 There is no prohibition to speaking God’s name in the scriptures.
-Regardless, what about the teaching from rabbis that you could break the second commandment?
+Regardless, what about the teaching from rabbis that you could break the third commandment?
 Even in Christian churches, many pastors and preachers have warned against saying God’s name in vain.
 Some go as far as to say that if you say, “Oh my God”, you are calling God’s name in vain, and thus have committed a grave sin.